Knabb Turpentine

-Knabb Turpentine was the name used for the pine resin harvesting and turpentine distilling businesses operated in northeast Florida by the Knabb brothers: Thomas Jefferson, William, and Earl, of Macclenny.
+Knabb Turpentine was the name used for the pine resin harvesting and turpentine distilling businesses operated in northeast Florida, United States, by the Knabb brothers: Thomas Jefferson, William, and Earl, of Macclenny.
 Turpentine production boomed in North Florida between the late 1800s and 1920s; in the early 1900s, the Knabb family began to build one of the largest turpentine operations in the United States, and by the mid-20th century owned over 200,000 acres of pine forest in Baker County, over half its area.
 The eldest brother, T.J.
 Knabb (1880–1937), was the founder and president of the original Knabb Turpentine company.
 He made a fortune with the forced labor of jail inmates he leased from Baker, Alachua and Bradford counties, holding the convicts in peonage.
 Knabb was elected to the Florida Legislature in 1921 and served as a state senator of District 29 during the 1921, 1923, 1929 and 1931 legislative sessions.
 He was a co-founder of the Citizen's Bank of Macclenny and its vice-president until his death.

 A new Knabb Turpentine corporate identity, Knabb Turpentine Company, was incorporated by William Knabb on 4 October 1932 in Macclenny.

 In 1948, an industry journal cited the Knabb Turpentine Company as having "one of the largest fire stills in existence today."

 After national newspapers exposed the inhumane conditions at T. J. Knabb's turpentine camp in the early 1920s, Knabb Turpentine was investigated by the Florida state legislature concerning several questionable deaths there.
 In 1936, in response to numerous complaints of involuntary servitude and peonage, the Justice Department investigated Knabb Turpentine employment practices.
 William and Earl Knabb were charged with violations of peonage laws, but were acquitted by a jury.